 Online Acting 101: Fundamentals Through Genre

 This class teaches a solid, fundamental approach to acting that can be applied to any style or genre of material.
 After establishing a core process, put it immediately into practice by tackling different styles of scripts each week.
 Students learn and discuss key elements in scripts, as well as submit self – taped assignments with direct feedback from the instructor.
-This class also includes weekly live sessions with the instructor.
+Live one on one student/teacher checks-ins can be requested with your instructor by appointment if needed.
 Hone your process and then put it into practice through multiple genres!